KRS Dam Water Level Today As On 20 February 2025

 KRS Dam Timings

-Whether you’re planning a serene weekday escape or a weekend of enchantment, the Brindavan Garden’s light show and musical fountain promise an unforgettable experience.
-Remember to synchronize your visit with the official timings to ensure you don’t miss a moment of this visual symphony.
-As the lights twinkle and the fountain dances, you’ll find yourself immersed in a world where nature and art converge in perfect harmony.
+Whether you visit on a weekday or weekend, the Brindavan Garden’s light show and musical fountain will give you a wonderful experience.
+Make sure to visit at the right time so you don’t miss the magic.
+As the lights twinkle and the fountain moves to the music, you’ll feel like you’re in a world where nature and art come together perfectly.

 Conclusion